johnrsibert/JonzPandemic/index.md

 The esitmated mortality rates are highest in March and April and subsequently decrease monotonically to extremely low rates at the end of the time series.
 This downward trend my reflect improvement of medical care since the start of the pandemic.
-I think these estimates are biased downward ad an artifact omitting the **R**ecovered compartment from the SIR model.
+I think these estimates are biased downward as an artifact omitting the **R**ecovered compartment from the SIR model.

 ### Model conclusions